nick-ng/nick-site/README.md

 # nick-blog-frontend
-A platform to display blog posts.
+A frontend to display blog posts.